-"RECESSED STEPS" means a way of ingress/egress for an AQUATIC VENUE similar to a ladder, but the individual treads are recessed into the AQUATIC VENUE wall.

-"RECIRCULATION SYSTEM" means the combination of the main drain, gutter or SKIMMER, INLETS, piping, pumps, controls, surge tank or balance tank to provide AQUATIC VENUE water recirculation to and from the AQUATIC VENUE and the treatment systems.

-"REDUCTION EQUIVALENT DOSE BIAS or RED" means a variable used in UV system validation to account for differences in UV sensitivity between the UV system challenge microbe (e.g., MS2 virus) and the actual microbe to be inactivated (e.g., Cryptosporidium).

-"RESPONSIBLE PERSON" means an on-site individual at staffed AQUATIC FACILITIES without a full time on-site QUALIFIED OPERATOR who is capable of testing water quality, closing the AQUATIC VENUE as needed, knowing when to close an AQUATIC VENUE, and knowing how and when to contact the QUALIFIED OPERATOR.

-on-site who is responsible for daily testing of water chemistry and identifying the presence of any IMMINENT HEALTH HAZARDS including but not limited to: major barrier breaches, water clarity, proper gate function, and damaged or missing suction outlet cover in an AQUATIC VENUE open for use when a QUALIFIED OPERATOR is not on-site at an AQUATIC FACILITY.
+- "RECESSED STEPS" means a way of ingress/egress for an AQUATIC VENUE similar to a ladder, but the individual treads are recessed into the AQUATIC VENUE wall. - "RECIRCULATION SYSTEM" means the combination of the main drain, gutter or SKIMMER, INLETS, piping, pumps, controls, surge tank or balance tank to provide AQUATIC VENUE water recirculation to and from the AQUATIC VENUE and the treatment systems. - "REDUCTION EQUIVALENT DOSE BIAS or RED" means a variable used in UV system validation to account for differences in UV sensitivity between the UV system challenge microbe (e.g., MS2 virus) and the actual microbe to be inactivated (e.g., Cryptosporidium). - "RESPONSIBLE PERSON" means an individual on-site who is responsible for daily testing of water chemistry and identifying the presence of any IMMINENT HEALTH HAZARDS including but not limited to: major barrier breaches, water clarity, proper gate function, and damaged or missing suction outlet cover in an AQUATIC VENUE open for use when a QUALIFIED OPERATOR is not onsite at an AQUATIC FACILITY.
 The RESPONSIBLE PERSON is not expected to correct deficiencies found, but rather to notify the QUALIFIED OPERATOR of their findings, notify the HEALTH AUTHORITY of the closure, and to secure the enclosure from general access until the identified deficiency is corrected.